ibm-cloud-docs/assistant/upgrading.md

 {: #plan-upgrade}

 You can explore the {{site.data.keyword.conversationshort}} [service plan options ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation){: new_window} to decide which plan is best for you.

+**Attention**: You cannot upgrade a Cloud Foundry-based instance to a Plus plan.
+You must migrate the instance, so it is using a resource group before you can upgrade it.
+See [Migrating](migrating.html) for more details.

 To upgrade your plan, complete these steps: